-When a person has acute respiratory failure, the usual exchange between oxygen and carbon dioxide (CO2) in the lungs does not occur.
-As a result, the heart, the brain, or the rest of the body cannot get sufficient amounts of oxygen.
+In acute respiratory failure, the usual exchange between oxygen and carbon dioxide (CO2) in the lungs does not occur.
+As a result, the heart, brain, and other organs cannot get enough oxygen.
+A person may feel sleepy or faint.

 Acute respiratory failure occurs when the air sacs of the lungs cannot release enough oxygen into the blood.
 This can be due to fluid buildup, hardening of the air sac walls, asthma-induced muscle spasms, and many other conditions that affect lung function.

 Respiratory failure can cause symptoms such as shortness of breath, a bluish tint in the lips and face, and confusion.
 If a person thinks they or someone else has it, they should seek immediate medical attention.

 In this article, we detail the types of acute respiratory failure, their causes, symptoms, and treatments.